 You can read all about using Cricut to cut chipboard here!
 In the meantime, here are a few great Cricut projects made using chipboard.
 Enjoy!

 These DIY chipboard cupcake toppers from Coastal Bride are the perfect simple addition to a party.
 If diamonds aren’t your thing, you could easily adapt this project to be anything, really.
 As long as it isn’t too intricate for the knife blade to cut and has a stick at the bottom!

 10. DIY Chipboard Photo Puzzle

 Turn any picture into a DIY photo puzzle with this tutorial from Dream A Little Bigger.
 Bonus point if you make a puzzle of your cat, because who wouldn’t want a puzzle of their cat?

 Colorful fabric-wrapped DIY chipboard desk organizers from Happiness Is Homemade are the perfect project to add organization to any craft room or workspace!
 And they are so easy.
 Fabric is optional—if that’s not your thing, you can leave them blank for a utilitarian look or paint them.

 Another DIY photo puzzle tutorial, this time from Leap of Faith Crafting.
 This one has biggest puzzle pieces, so it’s something that littler hands could handle.
 I also like that this puzzle has a base that you create the puzzle in—also good for storage once you put it together.

 13. Personalized Name Puzzle Made With Chipboard and Wood

 I absolutely love this DIY personalized name puzzle from The Country Chic Cottage!
-I bought Ramona a custom acrylic and wood name puzzle for her first birthday and she loves it.
+I bought R a custom acrylic and wood name puzzle for her first birthday and she loves it.
 But why not make your own?
 Angie’s tutorial is great!

 14. DIY Plant Markers